Board of Directors

 Kurt Bramer has three decades of experience as a paramedic retiring as the Deputy Chief/Emergency Manager of Hennepin County Medical Services.
 He is an adjunct professor at Bethel University and has over 20 years of teaching experience at the college level.
 Kurt has extensive experience leading first responders and is also active as a contractor and entrepreneur.

-John earned his bachelor's degree in Criminal Justice from the University of Illinoise-Chicago in 1988.
-He earned his master's degree in Public Safety Administration and Education from the University of St. Thomas in 2003.
+John earned his bachelor’s degree in Criminal Justice from the University of Illinois-Chicago in 1988 and later earned his master’s degree in Public Safety Administration and Education from the University of St. Thomas in 2003.

 Pastor Don Manning grew up in a rural community near Spokane Washington named Valleyford.
 There, he attended the Valleyford Community Church with his family from age 6 into adulthood.
 It was at vacation Bible school at that church that he first gave himself to Jesus Christ.